Trisdoan/SQL/Danny_Dinner_Analytics/Code.md

 | A           | 76          |

-## 7. What is the number of unique menu items and total amount spent for each member before they became a member?
+## 8. What is the total items and amount spent for each member before they became a member?
 ### Steps:
 - Use